Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

 There are many HTTP codes that are unassigned.
 Some of them may be introduced in later revisions.
 Even with the limited amount of current assigned codes, some people may never see many of these codes.
 Many ends users, however, may be familiar with 404 and 500 as they have an auto generated error page.

 HTTP codes are important to understand, especially if you are developing a web application and are trying to debug based upon the console responses.
-Knowing these codes came in hadny while I was working on my website and forgot to allow methods through the function.
+Knowing these codes came in handy while I was working on my website and forgot to allow methods through the function.
 This returned a 501 code, allowing me to easily find my mistake.